iCosmosNeuroverse/iC0nstruct/README.md

 Goal
 =========
-1. Distill physical product design, starting with automobil design.
+1. Help to distill physical product design, starting with automobil design.
 2. Empower clients to actually design their own automobiles from the ground up, manually starting from either sketch, or nurbs based 3d modeling, starting with [Rhino3d](https://www.rhino3d.com/download/) and optionally going into [Blender3d](https://www.blender.org/).
 Note: 3d models are often powerful symbols/reprsentations of real world items, used many times for simulation in a virtual environment for testing and or fine tuning, or utilized in advertisement and blockbuster entertainment scenarios or social media ads.